bradford-hamilton/Ruby-On-Quails/guides/source/debugging_rails_applications.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-Debugging Rails Applications
+Debugging Quails Applications
 ============================

-This guide introduces techniques for debugging Ruby on Rails applications.
+This guide introduces techniques for debugging Ruby on Quails applications.

 After reading this guide, you will know: